3. Operation¶

 name server for use by clients internal to a corporation.
 All queries

-from outside clients are refused using the allow-query
+from outside clients are refused using the allow-query option.

 Alternatively, the same effect could be achieved using suitable firewall